-In this newsletter I will discuss the collective labor agreement negotiations of Tuesday 13 April, the results of the survey among ING employees, inquiries from the supporters about the value of ING's efforts and the advance announcement of the month of the vakbond.
+In this newsletter I will discuss the collective labor agreement negotiations of Tuesday 13 April, the results of the survey among ING employees, a question among the members about the value of ING's efforts and the advance announcement of the month by the union.

 After we suspended consultations in March, we have Tuesday the 13e April picked up the thread again.
 The trade unions presented the results of the survey conducted among ING staff.
 Read an explanation of this below.
 After this presentation, ING presented its new offer.
 ING maintains its commitment to a two-year collective labor agreement without a collective wage increase and with a limited scale movement as stated earlier.

 What is new is that they want to increase the Collective Social Benefit (CMU).
 ING wants to double the possible outcome of the CMU by making it dependent on the Return On Equity (RoE) of ING Group to be achieved.
 Depending on your job grade, this one-off gross payment is a larger or smaller percentage of your salary.
 Incidentally, the CMU is paid out to you gross in April this month under the current collective labor agreement and is not pensionable.

 Of course, adjusting the CMU only has a salary-increasing effect in the first year and only if the RoE permits and the social objectives are achieved.
 The proposal is not structural, but only for the two years.

 The trade unions then indicated that they consider this a creative suggestion from ING, but that this does not do enough justice to the conditions of the trade unions to obtain a reasonable offer for the collective wage increase and to maintain the current scaling steps.
 A position that, based on the results of the survey, is also supported by ING employees.
 The trade unions have asked ING to reconsider its commitment in the coming negotiations, partly in view of the results of the survey.
 We will hear about this on Friday 21 May.